th3w1zard1/Andastra/README.md

 ## Overview

-Andastra provides a complete runtime implementation for games built on the Odyssey engine architecture, with full support for Knights of the Old Republic (KOTOR) and Knights of the Old Republic II: The Sith Lords (TSL).
+Andastra is a .NET implementation of BioWare's Odyssey engine family, providing a modern, cross-platform runtime for games originally built on this architecture.
+Similar in scope to projects like Xoreos, Andastra aims to create a complete, faithful reimplementation of the engine with full support for Knights of the Old Republic (KOTOR) and Knights of the Old Republic II: The Sith Lords (TSL).
 The project includes both the game engine runtime and a comprehensive suite of development tools for modding and content creation.

+### Project Name

+The name "Andastra" draws from multiple sources:

+- **Logical AND**: Represents the intersection and combination of multiple systems and technologies
+- **Astraea**: In Greek mythology, the daughter of Eos (goddess of dawn) and Astraeus, later identified with the constellation Virgo and associated with justice and precision
+- **Andraste**: The Celtic war goddess historically associated with Boudica, and also referenced as "The Maker" in BioWare's Dragon Age series

+This name reflects the project's goal of bringing together modern .NET technologies with the precision and faithfulness required to recreate BioWare's classic game engines.

 ### Core Components